MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

 ## <a name="accessing-compliance-manager"></a>Zugreifen auf den Compliance-Manager

-Sie können über das Service Trust Portal auf den Compliance-Manager zugreifen.
-Alle Personen mit einem Microsoft-Konto oder mit einem Azure Active Directory-Organisationskonto können auf den Compliance-Manager zugreifen.
+You access Compliance Manager from the Service Trust Portal.
+Anyone with a Microsoft account or Azure Active Directory organizational account can access Compliance Manager.

 ![Compliance-Manager – Über das STP-Menü auf Compliance-Manager zugreifen](../media/14be4cac-2380-49bc-9b36-210da8cafdfa.png)